ElliotWood13/connect-metamask-wallet/README.md

 If a user is not on the BNB SmartChain Mainnet then they will be asked to switch to it.
 Once connected, the network ID and wallet address will be displayed.

+If a user changes account or network the network ID and wallet address will update and the user will see the 'Connect Wallet' button again.

 #### Instructions:

 To start this application run the following command from the root of the project: